CSCI128/packtrain/docs/src/APIService/Backend.rst

   Exposes REST endpoints through OpenAPI routes, allowing the frontend to interact with the backend for data retrieval and updates.

 - **Authentication and Authorization:**
   Acts as an OAuth Resource Server by validating Bearer JWTs.
-It relies on **Authentik** as the authentication server, offloading credential management and ensuring that only authorized requests are processed.
+It relies on :ref:`Authentik <Authentication>` as the authentication server, offloading credential management and ensuring that only authorized requests are processed.

 - **External Services Integration:**
   - **CSV Uploads:** Supports the uploading of CSV files for systems like Runestone and PrairieLearn.